LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Why Credit Scores Matter

-Having a high score can help consumers in a number of scenarios.
+Having a high credit score can help consumers in a number of scenarios.
+For starters, it can help consumers qualify for better interest rates, which in turn can lower the cost of borrowing.

-Consumers can reach their financial goals quicker and utilize better products.
-For example, they may get approved for a credit card that offers perks like bonus travel rewards or a high cash-back rewards rate.
+Consumers with a strong credit score can often reach their financial goals quicker and utilize better products.
+For example, they may get approved for a credit card that offers perks like bonus travel rewards or cash-back rewards.
 They might also be able to use a card with a 0% introductory APR or 0% balance transfer rate for a certain period.

 The Takeaway